0xADE1A1DE/AssemblyLine/README.md

   /* null terminated string representation of an instruction ex: "mov"
    * subsequent instructions of the same name with a different operand
-   * encoding will be place contiguously with the first instance of the
+   * encoding must be places contiguously with the first instance of the
-   * instuction and will have the '\0' string
+   * instuction and must have the '\0' string
    */
   char instr_name[MAX_INSTR_LEN];

-  // asm_instr enumerator for uniquely identifying a single instruction int name;
+  // asm_instr enumerator for uniquely identifying a single instruction (the one from enums.h) int name;

   /* contains the valid operand formats for an instruction that maps